-△ Debt Service Ratio
+riangle Debt Service Ratio

-was the debt service ratio in 2016.
+was the debt service ratio in 2015.
 This indicator assesses the degree to which revenues from continuing operations are committed to the repayment of debt.
-The net surplus was sufficient to cover annual interest repayments 62.4 times, well above the industry benchmark of a minimum of two times.
+The Division of Local Government's benchmark is that a ratio of less than 10% is satisfactory.